jonathanhhoward/pencil-durability/README.md

 ### Navigating the source code

-The test code is at `./src/test/cpp/pencil-durability-tests.cpp`
+The the test code is at `./src/test/cpp/`

 The Catch2 framework code is at `./src/test/headers/catch.hpp` and `./src/test/cpp/catch-main.cpp`

-The starting point of the kata code is at `./src/main/headers/Pencil.h`
+The starting point of the kata code is at `./src/main/headers/Writer.h`

 The remainder of the kata code is dispersed between `./src/main/headers/` and `./src/main/cpp/`